Proftaak-S3-TeamBae/Specification/README.md

 # Specification
-The documented dpecification for project Bae
+The documented specification for project Bae